datacarpentry/python-ecology-lesson/_episodes/08-working-with-sql.md

 ---
 title: Accessing SQLite Databases Using Python & Pandas
+teaching: 0
+exercises: 0
+objectives:
+    - Use the sqlite3 module to interact with a SQL database.
+    - Access data stored in SQLite using Python.
+    - Describe the difference in interacting with data stored as a CSV file versus in SQLite.
+    - Describe the benefits of accessing data using a database compared to a CSV file.
 ---

-## Learning Objectives

-* Use the sqlite3 module to interact with a SQL database.
-* Access data stored in SQLite using Python.
-* Describe the difference in interacting with data stored as a CSV file versus in SQLite.
-* Describe the benefits of accessing data using a database compared to a CSV file.

 ## Python and SQL